foodlz/laravel-firebase-auth/README.md

 // Allow users with admin role only Route::middleware('auth:api', 'role:admin')->apiResource('users', 'API\AdminController');
 ```
-The firebase-php sdk refers to the property where we assign roles as "attributes".
-Firebase and JWT refers to them as "claims".
+The firebase-php sdk refers to the property where we assign roles as custom "attributes".
+Firebase and JWT refers to them as custom "claims".
 The important thing to understand is they are referring to the the same thing.

 ##### Role references